ncarlier/nunux-keeper/README.md

 * Save, classify and index documents.
 * A document can be an html page, notes, images and more!
 * Documents attached medias are also saved.
-* Search a document with powerfull full text queries.
+* Search a document with powerful full text queries.
 * Access from your mobile or your computer.
 It's fully responsive.
 * Easily save web content while surfing thanks to the awesome bookmarklet.
 * Share a document on a public page.